druidfi/cypress-testing/readme.md

 ### Variables
 Project specific variables should be set under fixtures folder, e.g. core version, php version, test user's name, role and test content.

+Project's base url should be set in cypress.config.js.
+Note that the base url is required in two different places in that file: part of the module configuration and as an environment variable (drush is using this).

 ### Install packages
 Run the following inside test/cypress-testing:
 ```